chocolateboy/gm-storage/README.md

      .set('baz', 'quux')
 ```

-Add a value to the store corresponding to the supplied key.
-Returns the `this`
+Add a value to the store under the supplied key.
+Returns `this` (i.e. the
-value (i.e. the GMStorage instance the method was called on) for chaining.
+GMStorage instance the method was called on) for chaining.

 #### values